sigmacomputing/sigmaquickstarts/site/sigmaguides/src/snowflake_snowpark_udf_python/snowflake_snowpark_udf_python.md

 <img src="assets/sp9.png" width="800"/>

-The only package our UDF will require is called `pandas`m which includes several dependant packages.
+The only package our UDF will require is called `pandas`, which includes several dependant packages.

 <aside class="negative">
 <strong>NOTE:</strong><br> Pandas is a popular open-source data analysis library for Python that provides powerful and easy-to-use data structures and data analysis tools.
 It is widely used in data science and data analytics to manipulate and analyze data in various formats such as CSV, Excel, SQL databases, and more.